wqw0806/Modulation-Classification/Readme.md

 - Signal is passed through Rayleigh's Multi-Path Fading Channel and AWGN for various SNR ratios.
 - For training, SNR = 30dB.
 - For testing, SNR = 5dB, 10dB, 15dB, 20dB, 25dB.
-- For Rayleigh Multi-Path Fading, ChannelLengths = [2,3] are considered
+- For Rayleigh Multi-Path Fading, ChannelLengths = [2,3] are considered.
+Channel Model is changed for each and every SNR Ratio.

 ## Visualisations
-- Visualising generated Data
+- Visualising generated Data.

+## AutoML
+- AutoML Code for Traning and Testing Data from AWGN and Rayleigh Channels.

 **Note:**
 Project is still under development.